Advances in Phonons: From Band Topology to Phonon Chirality: Phonons: Theoretical Basis and Experimental Probes

-Raman and infrared (IR) spectroscopy are two well-known methods to probe lattice dynamics with nearly zero momentum transfer \cite{Basov2005Electrodynamics, Devereaux2007inelastic}.
-As we shall see, these techniques have opposite and complementary selection rules, and must be used in combination to measure all phonon modes near the Brilouin zone center.
+Raman and infrared (IR) spectroscopy are well-known methods to probe lattice dynamics with nearly zero momentum transfer \cite{Basov2005Electrodynamics, Devereaux2007inelastic}.
+In the presence of inversion symmetry, these techniques have opposite and complementary selection rules, and must be used in combination to measure all phonon modes near the {Brillouin} zone center.

 The physical principle underlying IR spectroscopy is shown in Fig.~\ref{Ch1-Fig1}(a).
 This technique involves measuring the absorption or reflection of IR radiation.
 Strong IR absorption occurs when the charge oscillations induced by the optical field resonate with lattice vibrations.
-Since the electrical dipole moment generated by these charge oscillations is parity-odd, only phonon modes with odd paity are IR-active.
+In this process, the initial and final states contains one and zero photon, respectively.
+The cross-section is therefore determined by the parity-odd dipole term in Eq.~\ref{Dipole}, $\bs{A\cdot P}$.
+Since the zero-phonon initial state is parity-even, the final states must be parity-odd phonon modes.

 In contrast, Raman scattering is a ``photon-in-photon-out'' scattering process, as depicted in Fig.~\ref{Ch1-Fig1}(b).
 It measures the the change in wavelength of light as a phonon is either created or annihilated~\cite{Devereaux2007inelastic}.
-Raman scattering involves a change in the polarizability of the crystals.
-The light-induced dipole moment is:
+In this process, it measures the polarizability of the crystals under the photon field, where both linear and quadratic terms in Eq.~\ref{Dipole} contribute to the cross-section.
+To understanding the selection rule, we can consider the light-induced dipole moment:

-where $\tilde{\alpha}$, a second rand symmetric tensor, is the Raman polarizability tensor.
+where $\tilde{\alpha}$, a {second-rank} symmetric tensor, is the Raman polarizability tensor.
 Since the inelastic scattering of the incident light $\bs{E}_{i}$ can excite atomic vibrations, the polarizability tensor has frequency-dependent contributions at the vibration frequencies:

 So that